RAY JOHNSON, Jr.

 ||E-343 Science Building

-Dr. Johnson's research is concerned with using event-related brain potentials (ERPs) to characterize and quantify the nature of the processes and neural systems underlying such cognitive processes as deception, executive functions, long-term memory and, more recently, those in the realm of social cognitive neuroscience.
-Current scientific collaborations are aimed at investigating the cognitive and neural basis of the changes in memory and executive functions with aging, the mechanism of action of sedative drugs on memory and stuttering.
+Dr. Johnson's research is concerned with using event-related brain potentials (ERPs) to characterize and quantify the nature of the processes and neural systems underlying such cognitive processes as evaluative judgments, executive functions, deception, and long term memory.
+Current scientific collaborations are aimed at investigating the cognitive and neural basis of changes in memory and executive function with aging.

 Johnson, R., Jr., Nessler, D. and Friedman, D. Temporally-specific divided attention tasks in young adults reveal the temporal dynamics of episodic encoding failures in elderly adults.
-Psychology and Aging, in press.
+Psychology and Aging, 28(2): 443–456, 2013.

 Nessler, D., Friedman, D. and Johnson, R., Jr. A new account of the effect of probability on task switching: ERP evidence following the manipulation of switch probability, cue informativeness and predictability.
 Biological Psychology, 91: 245-262, 2012.